About Government Legal Profession

-Constitutional Law and the EU.
+Constitutional issues.
 Consumer Protection.
+Complex Commercial and Public Procurements.
 Cyber Crime.
-Education and adoption.
+Education.
+Health and Social Care.
 Immigration.
 Managing and Collecting Tax.
 Modern Slavery.
 National Security.
-Complex Public Procurement.Tax Evasion.
 Trade.
+Transport.
 Welfare Reform.
-These are just some examples of the work which government lawyers have been involved in recently.
 The diversity of the work reflects the wide range of activities within government.
-These range across issues of national and international significance and across public and private law, embracing advisory and legislative work, litigation, commercial, employment, and a wealth of specialist areas.
+These range across issues of national and international significance and across public and private law, embracing advisory and legislative work, litigation and a wealth of specialist areas (eg commercial and employment)

 The legal work is interesting, intellectually challenging, varied and often unique.
 The opportunity to be involved in creating and implementing new legislation is simply not available elsewhere.
 Our litigation lawyers represent the government in the highestcourts –with more cases at the Supreme Court each year than any other organisation!
 The outcome of cases can have wide implications for government policy and even raise questions of constitutional importance.

 It’s a terrific responsibility – and it’s a responsibility that we want you to share!